infiniflow/infinity/docs/references/pysdk_api_reference.md

   The default value for unspecified cells in that column.

 #### conflict_type: `ConflictType`, *Optional*

-Conflict policy in `enum` for handling situations where a table with the same name exists.

 - `Error`: Raise an error if a table with the same name exists.
 - `Ignore`: Ignore the table creation requrest and keep the existing table with the same name.